rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

 # Proposals, Approvals and Stabilization
 It is very common to need to gather feedback and approval when contributing to the compiler, either for permission to proceed with an experiment or refactoring, or when stabilizing a feature.
+Before submitting substantial changes, we encourage contributors to contact the team on [Zulip] in order to discuss such changes before submitting them for review.
 This document aims to summarise the various processes that the compiler team has for making approval decisions and when each should be used.

 ## Approvals
 There are three mechanisms that the team can use to approve a proposal (not all approval mechanisms